The Scottish Shark Tagging Programme (SSTP) is a project run by the Scottish Sea Angling Conservation Network www.ssacn.org; its objectives are to :

 - Encourage use of “codes of best practice”

-- show government agencies that sea anglers are a vital part of data gathering
+- Show that sea anglers, as ‘Citizen Scientists’, are a vital part of data gathering

-- and that properly managed sea angling stocks can provide huge socio economic benefits
+- Show that properly managed sea angling stocks can provide huge socio economic benefits, and

-- to directly contribute to shark fisheries management
+- Can directly contribute to shark fisheries management

 The SSTP is run by a Project Director, supported by Project Coordinator(s) and a Special Events Team.